Digital Marketing

 Custom attributions work best when a business has a long conversion path that yields large amounts of data.
 That data is especially valuable for long buying cycles since there are more touchpoints and channels to fine-tune marketing toward.

-The benefit is detailed data that is tailored to the company’s product and current marketing strategy.
-However, you need to have a large amount of data for custom attributions to be effective.
-And even then they can be difficult to create and optimize for your exact needs.
+The benefit is detailed data tailored to the company’s product and current marketing strategy.
+However, you need a large amount of data for custom attributions to be effective.
+Even then, they can be difficult to create and optimize for your exact needs.

 Pair your unique brand with the right attribution model